Montreal like you’ve never experienced it before…

 Learn about Black ’47, when the area witnessed one of Canada’s worst tragedies, as tens of thousands of typhus-stricken Irish immigrants disembarked from “coffin ships” after crossing the Atlantic Ocean.
 Despite heroic efforts by nuns and Mayor John Mills to care for the sick in fever sheds, the disease killed over six thousand people, including the Mayor himself.
 Most of the dead were buried in nearby mass graves, only to be disturbed again and again by industrial activity.

-Discover the tragic mystery of the Peel Basin, the site of many drownings over the years, including one recent case that may be connected to a will-o’-the-wisp – or a serial killer.
 Learn the conspiracy theory surrounding Montreal’s worst air disaster, when a Liberator Bomber slammed into the neighborhood, killing 15 people during WW II.

 Finally, hear the deranged tale of Mary Gallagher, the headless prostitute.
 Montreal’s most infamous ghost story, she was murdered and decapitated by her best friend Susie Kennedy in 1879.
 The headless ghost of Mary Gallagher is said to return to the Griff every seven years, still searching for her head.